 There are five temporary permit types available.
-All applicants must file an application with the Director at least 14 days before the event.
+All applicants must apply online at least 14 days before the event.
 Applications received less than 14 days in advance of the event may be rejected.

 Temporary permits are $25 per day.